List of Hungarian monarchs: House of Árpád

+The ruling Árpád dynasty is also referred to as the Turul dynasty.
+According to medieval Hungarian chronicles, King Attila had the Turul bird on his shield and it was the military badge of the Hungarians until the time of Grand Prince Géza.

 The king-list for the first half of the 10th century is often disputed, as the Hungarian nation consisted of several tribes led by various leaders.
 The most frequently proposed list is: